 Sometimes, the existing tools are just not enough.
 You have a complex, distributed system, with tens or hundreds of functions.
 At the end of the day, you want to be able to answer questions such as: “is everything working properly?”, “what slows down my system?”, and also, when something goes wrong – “why did it break?” and “what’s the fastest way to fix it?”.

 Since you’re a talented developer, and you didn’t manage to find a satisfying solution, you decide to implement one yourself.
-This fascinating blog post suggests ways for capturing and forwarding correlation IDs between functions, which can be an inspiration to such tracing technology.
+This fascinating blog post by Yan Cui suggest ways for capturing and forwarding correlation IDs between functions, which can be an inspiration to such tracing technology.

 Using similar methods you might be able to trace an asynchronous event through your system!
 Beautiful, isn’t it?
 Now you need to take this nice tracing tech, expand it a little to all the different cloud vendor services and the external APIs that you’re using, implement a back-end to analyze all the events, have a nice UI to show it, add some alerts, of course, so you’ll know when something breaks…